markitantov/chimera_ml/examples/affective_states_recognition/README.md

-# Emotion Recognition Example Plugin
+# Affective States Recognition Example Plugin

 Example plugin for `chimera-ml` for multi-modal emotion and sentiment recognition from audio, video, and text.